JochenFM/MS3_VideoLibrary/README.md

 Some MS3s were a great inspiration for this project, especially Audrey Lloancy's [Cocktail App](https://sante-cocktail.herokuapp.com/), Sean Young's [Plum Recipes](https://sante-cocktail.herokuapp.com/).

-Thanks also to my mentor [Adegbenga Adeye](https://github.com/deye9) for encouraging me to try and code a video library.
+Thanks also to my mentor [Adegbenga Adeye](https://github.com/deye9) for encouraging me to try and code a video library, and for pointing out some crucial errors prior to submitting.

 ### Image Credits